Horizon Aircraft

 New Horizon Aircraft Ltd. is a publicly traded company headquartered in Lindsay, Ontario, which is developing a hybrid eVTOL aircraft for regional air mobility.

 It is designing the Horizon Cavorite X7 as a hybrid-electric 6-passenger aircraft that has electric fans for vertical takeoff and landing and a turboprop engine for forward flight.
-Horizon Aircraft expects that its hybrid architecture will result in greater range compared to electric-only VTOL aircraft, while having 20–30% lower operating costs and twice the speed of a traditional helicopter.
-Development of a full-scale prototype is ongoing with the intent of having the Cavorite X7 certified and flying before 2030.
+Horizon Aircraft expects that its hybrid architecture will result in greater range compared to electric-only VTOL aircraft, while having 70–80% lower operating costs and twice the speed of a traditional helicopter.
+Development of a full-scale prototype is ongoing with the intent of having the Cavorite X7 certified and flying.

 History

 Horizon Aircraft was founded in 2013 by Brian and Brandon Robinson to develop an amphibious aircraft.
 After investigating available technologies, the company pivoted to developing an electric VTOL aircraft augmented by conventional propulsion.

 In June 2021, Horizon was acquired by Astro Aerospace Ltd. in an all-stock deal.
 In August 2022, Astro and Horizon agreed to unwind the deal and Horizon was sold back to its original shareholders.

 In September 2023, Horizon announced that their planned full-scale aircraft would be scaled up from the 5-seater Horizon Cavorite X5 to a 7-seater called the Horizon Cavorite X7 after positive results from flight tests.

-A few months later in 2024, Horizon merged with the special-purpose acquisition company Pono Capital Three to go public on the Nasdaq stock exchange, and signed a letter of intent to sell 50 Cavorite X7 aircraft to the Indian private jet operator JetSetGo.
-As of October 2025, Horizon Aircraft has approximately 22 employees.
+In 2024, Horizon merged with special-purpose acquisition company Pono Capital Three to go public on the Nasdaq stock exchange, and signed a letter of intent to sell 50 Cavorite X7 aircraft to Indian private jet operator JetSetGo.

+As of June 2026, Horizon Aircraft had approximately 52 employees.